Why Users and support need a single command that captures the local Codex runtime, configuration, auth, terminal, network, and state shape without asking the user to know which diagnostic depth to choose first. `codex doctor` now runs the useful checks by default and makes the detailed human output

 Typed clients for Codex/OpenAI APIs built on top of the generic transport in codex-client.

-- Hosts the request/response models and prompt helpers for Responses, Chat Completions, and Compact APIs.
+- Hosts the request/response models and request builders for Responses and Compact APIs.

 - Owns provider configuration (base URLs, headers, query params), auth header injection, retry tuning, and stream idle settings.